BMI, Body Fat, Waist Circumferences Tells You if Need to Lose Weight from a Medical Reason

 Body Mass Index (BMI) is the ratio of body weight to height.
 It reflects the total fat as related to one’s height.
 A BMI between 25-29 indicates the patient is overweight, and 30 or more indicates obesity.
 If your BMI is over 25 (and you’re not a wall of muscle like a professional athlete), you need to lose weight to stay healthy.
 You can calculate your own BMI from our on-line calculator to see how you rank.

 2. Body Fat Is Another Way to Measure Risk In Dr. Lipman’s Diet Plan

 There are many ways to measure body fat.
-You can measure several areas of your body with skin calipers and enter them in a special calculator, measure waist circumference, weigh yourself under water (hydrostatic weighing), or get a DXA Scan (dual energy X-ray absorptiometry).
+You can measure several areas of your body with skin calipers and enter them in a special calculator, measure waist circumference, weigh yourself under water (hydrostatic weighing), or get a DXA Scan (dual energy X-ray ).
 I use a Bio Electrical Method for patients who come to the office.